endlos99/xdt99/MANUAL.md

 ### Creating Program Images

-The image parameter `-i` tells `xas99` to generate an image file that can be loaded using Editor/Assembler option 5.
+The image parameter `-i` tells `xas99` to generate image files that can be loaded using Editor/Assembler option 5.

 	$ xas99.py -R -i ashello.asm

+Images larger then 8 KB are split automatically into multiple files, using the filename convention of the Editor/Assembler module.

-The `-i` parameter eliminates the need for the `SAVE` utility program shipped with the Editor/Assembler package.
-Just like `SAVE`, `xas99` will honor the symbols `SLOAD`, `SFIRST`, and `SLAST` to generate the image.
-If those symbols are missing, `xas99` will relocate the relocatable program code to memory location `>A000` and include the resulting parts above `>A000` into the image.
+The `-i` parameter simulates the `SAVE` utility program shipped with the Editor/Assembler package and honors the symbols `SFIRST` and `SLAST` to generate a single image for the entire memory area spanned by those two addresses.

+Alternatively, if either symbol is missing, `xas99` will generate separate image files for each program segment defined in the assembly source code.
+For example, the assembly of source file

+	     AORG >A000
+	L1   B @L2
+	     AORG >B000
+	L2   B @L1

+will yield two images files of 10 bytes each instead of a single file of 4 KB.
+Relocatable segments will be relocated to memory locations `>A000` upwards.

+Note that this feature of creating non-contiguous image files for individual program segments is supported by the E/A 5 loader, but not by the original `SAVE` utility.

 All the usual restrictions for program images apply.
-In particular, the first word of the image must be an executable instruction.
+In particular, the first word of the first image file must be an executable instruction.

 ### Creating MESS Cartridges